 An Enduring Power of Attorney allows a nominated person to manage your affairs if you become incapacitated and cannot make decisions for yourself.
 An Enduring Power of Attorney differs from a standard Power of Attorney as it continues upon your death.

 Do you have an Enduring Power of Guardianship?

 An Enduring Power of Guardianship will allow your nominated person to make medical decisions on your behalf if you are unable to.
 Instances, where this may be necessary, is if you are comatose and lost of mental capacity.

 An Advance health directive is a formal way to give instructions about your future health care and only comes into play if you lose the capacity to make decisions.
 An advance health directive can assist your Enduring Power of Guardianship to make decisions that you yourself would make if you were able.

 Do you need to consider a Testamentary Trust?

 A testamentary trust is a trust established under a valid Will, but it is not the same trust as the deceased estate.
 A testamentary trust functions in a similar way to a discretionary family trust, with certain provisions of the Will operating like a trust deed.

-A well governed testamentary trust will ensure that tax outcomes are achieved and.
+A well-governed testamentary trust will ensure that tax outcomes are achieved.
 More importantly, complex family or legal disputes can be prevented.